vyrjana/pyimpspec/README.md

 ## About

 _pyimpspec_ is a Python package that provides an application programming interface (API) for working with impedance spectra.
+The target audience is researchers who use electrochemical impedance spectroscopy (EIS).
+Those looking for a program with a graphical user interface may wish to instead use [DearEIS](https://github.com/vyrjana/DearEIS), which is based on _pyimpspec_.

-The API implements the functionality required to:
+The API of _pyimpspec_ implements the functionality required to:

 - read certain data formats and parse the experimental data contained within
 - validate impedance spectra by checking if the data is Kramers-Kronig transformable